Widget-Wrangler/ww/WWBase/Documentation/IntroducingWidgetWrangler.md

       </script>
     </div>

-The Angular controller includes a function to pull in the weather as soon as Angular processes the ng-init binding:
+The Angular controller includes a function to fetch the weather forecast as soon as Angular processes the ng-init binding:

       (function() {